-\A step-child must be claimed as a dependent on the employee's tax return for at least the tax year prior to utilizing the benefit, unless legally ineligible to be declared a dependent.
+A step-child must be claimed as a dependent on the faculty member's tax return for at least the tax year prior to utilizing the benefit, unless legally ineligible to be declared a dependent.
 An IRS tax return transcript will be required.
 A copy of a divorce decree or a death certificate may also be requested.

-Note: Only undergraduate course offerings qualify.
-Continuing Education courses, special evening courses, School of Theology courses, summer school, and the like are excluded.
+Note:Only undergraduate course offerings qualify.
+Continuing Education courses, special evening courses, School of Theology courses, and summer school, are excluded.